This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Chicken Allergies in Dogs Are the Most Common Pet Allergy

-Chances are you’ve met a dog who can’t eat chicken (yes, even the chicken in that yummy treat you’re holding).
+Chances are you’ve met a dog who can’t eat chicken (yes, even the chicken in that yummy dog treat you’re holding).

 A dog chicken allergy is a pretty common food intolerance.
 Some dogs can have small amounts of chicken, but should avoid it as part of their main diet.
 Others have to steer clear completely.